navikt/pyarxaas/docs/user-guide/quick-start.rst

 Quick Start
 ===========

-This page gives a good introduction in how to get started with PyAaaS
+This page gives a good introduction in how to get started with PyARXaaS

 **First, make sure that:**

-- PyAaaS is installed
+- PyARXaaS is installed
-- PyAaaS is up-to-date
+- PyARXaaS is up-to-date
 - You have a tabular dataset to use
 - You hava a running ARXaaS instance to connect to.
     - Instructions on how to run ARXaaS can be found here: https://github.com/oslomet-arx-as-a-service/ARXaaS/blob/master/README.md